 1. The aeration shutter is factory set and should not require adjustment.
-If the shutter is not as shown in figure 32 and requires adjustment, loosen the two aeration shutter screws, slide the aeration shutter to the position shown in figure 32 and tighten the fixing screws.
+If the shutter is not as shown in figure 36 and requires adjustment, loosen the two aeration shutter screws, slide the aeration shutter to the position shown in figure 36 and tighten the fixing screws.

-17.2 To remove the Knightsbridge fascia.
+17.2 To remove the Westminster and Bolero fascia.

-1. Remove the bottom front cover and the fire front casting.

-- 2. Remove the two screws securing the bottom of the fascia to the sides of the hotbox. - 3.
-Carefully lift the fascia upward to clear the upper retaining brackets on the hotbox (See figure 33).
+- 1. Remove the bottom front cover and the fire front casting. - 2.
+Remove the two screws securing the bottom of the fascia to the sides of the hotbox (See figure 37).
+On the Bolero there are also two washers. - 3.
+Carefully lift the fascia upward to clear the upper retaining brackets on the hotbox (See figure 38).
 Pull the fascia clear and place carefully aside. - 4.
 Refit in the reverse order.
 Make sure that the fascia is properly located over the upper retaining brackets.
+See section 12 of this manual for detailed fitting instructions.

-17.3 To remove the complete burner unit.
+17.3 To remove the Victorian fascia.